Police: Man seen carrying gun after mass shooting arrested - NewsBreak

 Martin faces charges on suspicion of being a prohibited person in possession of a firearm and possessing a machine gun.

-Martin’s 26-year-old brother, Dandrae, has already been arrested as a “related suspect.”
+Martin’s 26-year-old brother, Dandrae, was also arrested as a “related suspect.”
 He faces felony charges on suspicion of assault with a deadly weapon and being a convicted person carrying a loaded firearm.

 This story is developing.
 Check back for updates.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.